codepr/pokespeare/README.md

 A solution to tackle the problem of the scarce number of calls available toward funtranslations.com beside the cache, could be to store results at each new call in a persistent DB avoiding calls each time the cache is flushed.

+## Notes

+For the caching layer I've opted for simple in-memory dictionary for development and sqlite for a persisted solution just to give the idea, it's easy anyway to add redis for example as it's natively supported by the **requests-cache** module adopted.